-A: The low, one-time lifetime membership fee (currently $65) is necessary to fund the activities of the Society.
+A: The low, one-time lifetime membership fee (currently $65 plus a $2 shipping fee) is necessary to fund the activities of the Society.
 There are no annual dues or fees associated with membership in Beta Gamma Sigma.

 Q: Are there annual dues required to remain an active member of the organization?

 A: No. There is a low, one-time (lifetime) membership fee to join Beta Gamma Sigma (currently $65 U.S.), and some chapters require an additional local fee.
 Beta Gamma Sigma membership is for a lifetime.

 Q: How can Beta Gamma Sigma help me in my career?

 A: Beta Gamma Sigma is recognized throughout the business

 world as the leading honor society for business and management